DrewRoss5/Courier/README.md

 ## Logging in
 When logging into courier you will recieve the following prompts
 - Username:
   - This will be your display name.
-Can be anything you want
+Can be anything you want as long as it is >= 64 characters in length.
 - Color:
   - This will be the color your name is displayed in
   - Valid options: